joordy/ringring/README.md

 ## :lock: License

 This is a repository which is licensed as MIT.
-Jordy Fronik ©️ 2020.
+Developed by Jordy Fronik ©️ 2021.

 <!-- # sapper-template